 On Cloudnine, we offer sterling in vitro fertilisation (IVF) procedures that are ideal for couples who haven’t been able to conceive conventionally.
-Our world-class IVF procedures mimic typical fertilisation, by combining sperm and eggs in sanitised environments and in carefully controlled conditions and temperatures.
+Our world-class IVF procedures mimic natural fertilisation, by combining sperm and eggs in sanitised environments and carefully controlled conditions and temperatures.
 Then, once fertilisation is achieved successfully, one or more embryos are tenderly placed inside the uterus.
 This medical paragon has created thousands of families on Cloudnine, fulfilling the dreams of countless hopeful parents.

 In vitro fertilisation (IVF) holds out hope for couples who have been facing months or even years of infertility.
 It is a particularly favoured technique by couples who face specific challenges that rule out other options.

 For women whose fallopian tubes are irreversibly damaged or blocked, natural fertilisation is usually impossible, because the egg and the sperm would presumably be divided by a partition.
-In this case, fertilising an egg outside the body via IVF, and placing the subsequent embryo inside the uterus may provide the best chance of a pregnancy.
+In this case, fertilising an egg outside the body via IVF, and placing the subsequent embryo inside the uterus may provide the best chance of pregnancy.

 Preimplantation genetic testing lets you screen embryos created via IVF, for genetic defects.
 Genetic testing has two arms.
-The first arm is preimplantation genetic screening (PGS), a technique that filters embryos of chromosomally normal genetic parents for structural or numerical chromosomal errors.
+The first is preimplantation genetic screening (PGS), a technique that filters embryos of chromosomally normal genetic parents for structural or numerical chromosomal errors.
 The second arm is preimplantation genetic diagnosis (PGD), which is performed to trace potential abnormalities in embryos whose parents have a known history of genetic mutations.
 PGD is equipped to detect sex-linked disorders, single gene defects and chromosomal disorders.

 Traditionally, in vitro fertilisation (IVF) is associated with certain risks.
 However, with the advanced range of technologies housed on Cloudnine, our experienced fertility specialists design every IVF cycle in a way that the following risks are reduced as far as possible.